AlexTaguchi/coding-notes/README.md

-# linux-notes
+# unix-notes
-Tips and tricks for a deep learning Linux setup
+Tips and tricks for a setting up a Unix environment for machine learning

 ---
 ### Basics